-This Call for Proposals is targeted at solutions that will support the transition of Alberta's energy systems towards net-zero emissions.
-This Call is not technology-prescriptive (any technology solution is theoretically eligible) but applicants must make a strong case for why their technology represents a significant opportunity to improve the performance and outcomes associated with Alberta's energy systems.
+This Call for Proposals is targeted at solutions that support the clean hydrogen ecosystem in Alberta.
+This Call is not technology-prescriptive (any technology solution relevant to hydrogen is theoretically eligible) and is not sector-specific, but applicants must make a strong case for why their technology represents a significant opportunity to advance clean hydrogen as a tool for decarbonization in Alberta.